 Each application template contains a set of conditions that define how to process the application during automatic discovery (the default ones are listed below):

 There are several ways to create a new template.
-You can export an existing one using the Templates Dialogue Export button, modify the XML file, and import the modified XML file as a new template.
+You can export an existing one using the Templates Dialog Export button, modify the XML file, and import the modified XML file as a new template.
 Also, you can create a template from the existing monitors: select the monitors and use the Create template… context menu item.
-In the “Create template” dialogue you can either save a new template as an XML file for future editing and importing, or save it as an XML file and add to the system configuration immediately.
+In the “Create template” dialog you can either save a new template as an XML file for future editing and importing, or save it as an XML file and add to the system configuration immediately.

 You can apply a template to a host manually using the New Monitor Wizard.
 On the first page you can select a template category on the left pane and check application template(s) on the right pane of the page.
 The next pages allow you to configure the application: enable, disable and configure the application monitors.
 On the sample below two templates are selected in the Mail Servers category on the New Monitor Wizard first page.